-Figure 6 Patterns of interaction from the beginning of the 1970s to the mid-1980s they were allowed to, they imported automotive parts because of their unavailability in Thailand.
+Although tariffs were levied on imported automotive parts when the Thai automotive industry first started, their effects on the behaviour of multinational corporations were minimal.
+As long as they were allowed to, they imported automotive parts because of their unavailability in Thailand.
 In this sense, a non-tariff measure introduced during this period changed the relations between actors in a significant way because it forced assemblers to purchase parts locally.